 Correctional facilities shall send all medical screenings as soon as reasonably possible after the screening to the Health Care Administrator or provider for review or follow up.

-Correctional facilities shall have a policy and procedure to deny the admission of juveniles.
+Correctional facilities shall have a policy and procedure to deny the admission of any individual under the age of eighteen.

-CCJ policy 707 and procedures demonstrate compliance with the standard.
+Observations: PCCC policies 505, 706, 710, and procedures demonstrate compliance with the standard.